 Trés begins each painting with a wooden frame covered in tar paper, the tar paper creates a textural ground for his next layers.
 The added layers include wood putty to add more texture which he carves into to outline the painted surfaces or smooths to add dimension.
 The colors & textures set the stage for the fish, critters, monks and folks inhabiting each painting, each world he creates and shares with us.

-The Cottage Journal recently featured Trés in it’s Autumn 2017 issue, bringing with it a wider audience, and a larger following; we at American Folk Art are thrilled to be representing him.
+The Cottage Journal featured Trés in it’s Autumn 2017 issue, bringing with it a wider audience, and a larger following; we at American Folk Art are thrilled to be representing him.

 Click images to enlarge